-The Allied Health field is growing rapidly and there are many specialties to choose from.
+The Allied Health field is growing rapidly and there are many specialties for a travel nurse to choose from.
 In this article, we highlight the top Allied Health positions for 2021.
 If you’re interested in learning more about becoming a traveler, we’d love to talk to you!

 Top Allied Health Positions for 2021

 Respiratory Therapists are in greater demand than ever due to the COVID-19 pandemic.
 They develop treatment plans for patients with breathing conditions, including COVID-19, Cystic Fibrosis, and asthma.
 They also perform diagnostic tests, procedures like tracheostomy maintenance, and monitor the progress of patients at home.
 While some find work with an Associate degree, many earn bachelor’s degrees, and all except those in Alaska, are required to be licensed, much the same as a nurse.
 The pandemic has brought the importance of these professionals to the forefront and AB Staffing has had many requests for Respiratory Therapists for Crisis Contracts.

 Medical Lab Tech/Medical Technician, and Clinical Lab Scientist (CLS) field is expected to grow an average of 7% per year over the next 10 years.
 Technicians analyze bodily fluids, examine blood samples, calibrate, and sterilize lab equipment, and enter patient medical history.
 In terms of education, it is largely specific to the state and employer.
 While some states require licensing and/or an Associate or bachelor’s degree, others do not.
 If you’re a new traveler, this is a great starting place for you.